cnabio/cnab-spec/106-declarative-images.md

 # Declarative Invocation Images

 This section is non-normative.
-A CNAB implementation _may_ implement this portion to be considered conforming.
+A CNAB implementation MAY implement this portion to be considered conforming.
 However, this section maps out what the authors consider a best practice.

 ## Declarative Infrastructure and Declarative Installers